quixio/quix-docs/docs/platform/glossary.md

 * Game started, match made, kill made, player won the race, lap completed, track limits exceeded, task completed.
 * Takeoff, landing, missile launched, fuel low, autopilot engaged, pilot ejected.

 Events are typically things that occur less frequently.
-They are streamed into the same topics as their related time-series data, and act to provide some context to what is happening.
+They are streamed into the same topics as their related time series data, and act to provide some context to what is happening.
 For example, start and stop events typically mark the beginning and end of a data stream.

 Read more about [event data](../client-library/publish.md#eventdata-format).